July 26, 2023 New York Giants Training Camp Report - Big Blue Interactive

 - Bobby Okereke and Darrian Beavers started at inside linebacker.

-- The starting defensive backs were CB Adoree’ Jackson, CB Deontae Banks, slot CB Darnay Holmes, S Xavier McKinney, and S Jason Pinnock.
+- The starting defensive backs were CB Adoree’ Jackson, CB Deonte Banks, slot CB Darnay Holmes, S Xavier McKinney, and S Jason Pinnock.

 - In 7-on-7 drills, QB Daniel Jones scrambled and threw a touchdown pass to RB Saquon Barkley, who made a fully-extended, toe-dragging catch for the score against S Xavier McKinney.